LCC-CIT/CS210-CourseMaterials/Labs/Lab04-ANN/GroupA/CS210_Lab04_Part2_Instructions_GroupA.md

 ### Objective:

-Your goal is to apply the exact same steps you learned in the "[Basic image classification]([Basic image classification](https://www.tensorflow.org/tutorials/keras/classification))" tutorial (which used the Fashion MNIST dataset) to a new, slightly more complex dataset: CIFAR-10.
+Your goal is to apply the exact same steps you learned in the "[Basic image classification](https://www.tensorflow.org/tutorials/keras/classification)" tutorial (which used the Fashion MNIST dataset) to a new, slightly more complex dataset: CIFAR-10.

 This will test your understanding of: